HeercoGrond/Voxosonus/README.md

 The FilterLabeledData playground is setup to change the json of a IBM Watson workspace to a readable format for the CreateVoxosonusModel playground.
 Input either file into the resources of the playground and change the variables to load in the specified dataset to either adapt or change.
 In both cases the results will be saved to your documents.

-If you have created a new model, you can simply replace the existing VoxosonusMLModel file in the project and build a new version of the framework for your intended use or directly replace it in the Framework's folder.
-It is strongly suggested to do the former, since behaviour can be unpredictable when changing the built framework.
+If you have created a new model, you can simply replace the existing VoxosonusMLModel file in the project and build a new version of the framework for your intended use or directly link the cocoa pod as described above.
+It is strongly suggested to do the latter, since behaviour can be unpredictable when

 ## Implementation of Framework